niharraju4/NLP_specialabled_Students/episode_1/README.md

 Filestructure

 ```
-Here’s a detailed file structure for your project setup, which supports React Native for mobile (iOS/Android), React for web, and a Flask backend.
+Here’s a detailed file structure for your project setup, which supports React Native for mobile (iOS/Android),
-This structure accommodates common code-sharing between platforms and manages payments, subscriptions, and UPI integrations.
+React for web, and a Flask backend.This structure accommodates common code-sharing between platforms and manages
+payments, subscriptions, and UPI integrations.
 ```

 Directory Structure